Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 #### People
 From where I sit, as a user, Civo have an amazing team.
 Everyone is helpful, knowledgeable and committed.
-They also have a great sense of humor, take the title image for this blog for example.
+They also have a great sense of humour, take the title image for this blog for example.

 They got those cards printed for me and mailed them to me after the Kubecon fix.
 We were having a joke about a job title with as many of those toxic recruiter buzzword terms in them.
 They seem to have jammed a lot onto that small business